 We bought an ‘Epic L Letterpress’ machine, a hobby/craft machine (which I believe has now been discontinued; we bought ours locally on Craigslist).
 We followed these instructions from Boxcar Press on what we were going to need to do to get the most out of our machine.
 After we designed the invite, we sent off the artwork to Boxcar in New York for them to produce the high-quality polymer plates.
 I ordered the special letterpress paper direct from Neenah Paper in Wisconsin – we went with Crane’s Lettra Paper.
 It’s 100% cotton, high quality, feels great and isn’t cheap.
 We went with the Fluorescent White in the 100lb weight; so if feels substantial in your hand.
 And then we ordered the matching cotton envelopes, because we also letterpressed the return address on them.
 Matching thank-you cards were also letterpressed and folded, and we also made matching envelopes with the return address.
 It was really rewarding to do all this work ourselves, we put a post up on our wedding website letting people know that we did it all ourselves — otherwise you’d never know.

 Below are a few photos of us printing the invitations at home in our office.

-We’re so happy that we went with our gut and used photographer Sheldon Parsons for our photos; we loved his more editorial/casual style of photography; here’s his blog post about our wedding day.
+We’re so happy that we went with our gut and used photographer Sheldon Parsons for our photos; we loved his more editorial/casual style of photography.
 Sheldon lives in Toronto now, so if you’re in that part of the world and looking for a wedding photographer — look no further.

 PHOTO GALLERY | Below are a selection of photos from the day – sorry there’s so many, it’s really hard to whittle these photos down.
 This gallery has all the images from the above article, and plenty more; scroll through them with your ‘right arrow’ key.